-NOTE: Refer also to Policies #3410 -- Code of Conduct on School Property #3420 -- Anti-Harassment in the School District #7551 -- Sexual Harassment of Students #7552 -- Bullying: Peer Abuse in the Schools District Code of Conduct
+NOTE: Refer also to Policies #3410 -- Code of Conduct on School Property

+#3420 -- Anti-Harassment in the School District

+#7552 -- Bullying: Peer Abuse in the Schools

 SUBJECT: NOTIFICATION OF SEX OFFENDERS

 In accordance with the Sex Offender Registration Act ("Megan's Law"), the Board of Education supports the New York State Department of Criminal Justice Services (DCJS) in its effort to inform the community in certain circumstances of the presence of individuals with a history of sex offenses, particularly against children, in the school locality.
 This policy is enacted in order to minimize the possibility that the sex offender will come in contact with school-age children, and to assist law enforcement agencies in preventing further criminal activity from occurring.
 Furthermore, the District shall cooperate with local police authorities and the local community in promoting and protecting the safety and well being of its students.